kgnathit/SpringIntro/README.md

 # SpringIntro
-Simple Project to Introduce Depedency Injection and XML based control with spring
+Simple Project to Introduce Depedency Injection and XML based control(Choice of classes) with spring

 **** Choose Maven Project ---> maven-archetype-quickstart as your project type
 **** For spring dependency, use appropriate version corresponding to your JDK version